jspreddy/HotCatz/README.md

 BONUSES
 -------

 These are additional options that you can choose from to express your strengths and make your app stand out.
 These will count for up to 5 points for each item.
 Bonus points will be significantly reduced if the functional requirements aren't complete.
 Make sure to note in your submission all the items you believe you have completed to make sure we don't miss anything.
-Also make sure any additional forms and buttons fit into site design.
+Also make sure any additional forms, buttons, etc fit into the site design.

 ### Mostly front-end